densola/to-do-list/README.md

-# TODO List
+# To-Do List

-A todo-list that allows you to create, edit, and delete tasks.
+A to-do list that allows you to create, edit, and delete tasks.

 ## Running the program